klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 The picture is not completely right as the interface coming from NMC0 should not connect to the HSS port but to the Switch 3 port.
 In these pictures, each node has two CPUs and those CPUs are next to each other, not on top of each other, so the nodes are arranged in a 2x2 grid.
-Between each node pair there are 4 PCIe connectors, 2 of wich connect to the upper node and 2 of which to the lower node.
+Between each node pair there are 4 PCIe connectors, 2 of which connect to the upper node and 2 of which to the lower node.
 NMC0 and NMC1 are the Slingshot network cards, and each has 2 PCIe connections that go to connectors that connect to different nodes.
 In the left picture, with one Slingshot connection per compute node, node 0 and 1 connect to the switch in slot 3 while node 2 and 3 connect to the switch in node 7.
 In the right picture, with one